vllm-project/vllm-project.github.io/_posts/2024-10-23-vllm-serving-amd.md

 We also want to acknolwedge [this wonderful blogpost](https://shisa.ai/blog/posts/tuning-vllm-mi300x/) by Leonard Lin on how to further optimize vLLM for MI300X, including hipBLAS vs hipBLASLt, CK Flash Attention vs Triton Flash Attention, Tensor Parallelism vs Pipeline Parallelism, etc.

 ### Acknowledgements
-This blog post is drafted by the team at [Embedded LLM](https://embeddedllm.com/) and thank you to [Hot Aisles Inc.](https://hotaisle.xyz/) for sponsoring MI300X for benchmarking vLLM.
+This blog post is drafted by the team at [Embedded LLM](https://embeddedllm.com/) and thank you to [Hot Aisle Inc.](https://hotaisle.xyz/) for sponsoring MI300X for benchmarking vLLM.

 ### Appendix

 #### Server Specification

-The following are the configuration of the amazing Hot Aisles server:
+The following are the configuration of the amazing Hot Aisle server:
 - CPU: 2 x Intel Xeon Platinum 8470
 - GPU: 8 x AMD Instinct MI300X Accelerators
 The model and software that we are using in the benchmark are as follows: